blogmotion/bm-lufi-install/README.md

 ### English version

 ### [EN] Description
 This script automates the installation of Lufi (https://framagit.org/luc/lufi), only for Debian (at your own risk).

-Tested on:
+Tested on :

 - Debian 8.5 x64 (netinstall)
 - Direct internet connection (no proxy)